-Tutorial: Monitor a hybrid machine with Azure Monitor for VMs
+Tutorial: Monitor a hybrid machine with VM insights

 Azure Monitor can collect data directly from your hybrid machines into a Log Analytics workspace for detailed analysis and correlation.
 Typically this would entail installing the Log Analytics agent on the machine using a script, manually, or automated method following your configuration management standards.
-Arc enabled servers recently introduced support to install the Log Analytics and Dependency agent VM extensions for Windows and Linux, enabling Azure Monitor to collect data from your non-Azure VMs.
+Azure Arc-enabled servers recently introduced support to install the Log Analytics and Dependency agent VM extensions for Windows and Linux, enabling VM insights to collect data from your non-Azure VMs.

-This tutorial shows you how to configure and collect data from your Linux or Windows machines by enabling Azure Monitor for VMs following a simplified set of steps, which streamlines the experience and takes a shorter amount of time.
+This tutorial shows you how to configure and collect data from your Linux or Windows machines by enabling VM insights following a simplified set of steps, which streamlines the experience and takes a shorter amount of time.

 If you don't have an Azure subscription, create a free account before you begin.

 VM extension functionality is available only in the list of supported regions.

 See Supported operating systems to ensure that the servers operating system you're enabling is supported by VM insights.